networknext/next/docs/portal_user_guide.md

 # Portal user guide

-The portal is how you can see what is going on with your players in real-time.
+The portal is how you can see what's going on with your players in real-time.

 It lives at: